cedorland/java-tutorials/README.md

 **Note that these tutorials were intended for use in Eclipse or a similar IDE.**

+**As such, they are designed to be a standalone intro to Java programming.
+To use them, simply download Eclipse and open the files.
+Everything is explained via comments in the code files.**

 *This repository was created by Ciaran Eli Dorland in 2019 to offer an introduction to Java for those unfamiliar with the language, and some tutorials on intermediate/advanced topics (eventually).*

 To anyone who sees this page, hey.
 Thanks for visiting.